immutable-ratings/contracts/docs/v2/ImmutableMapping.md

 ## ImmutableMapping

-Immutable mapping of origins to onchain addresses
+Immutable mapping of offchain origins to onchain addresses

 ### SEED